-W The are proud of our role in the COC to oversee TAM's management of funds from the Measure A 1⁄2-Cent Transportation Sales Tax and the Measure B \$10 Vehicle Registration Fee to ensure fiscal responsibility.
+V le are proud of our role in the COC to oversee TAM's management of funds from the Measure A 1/2-Cent Transportation Sales Tax and the Measure B \$10 Vehicle Registration Fee to ensure fiscal responsibility.
 The COC is happy to report that, for the 14th year in a row, financial records are in order and key projects and programs have been funded in accordance with the expenditure plans approved by Marin County voters.
 This annual report provides an overview of the financial reports and progress made on transportation projects and programs in Marin this year.

 What a great year for transportation funding!
-The hard work of the 24-member Expenditure Plan Advisory Committee (EPAC), including all COC members, to develop by consensus on Expenditure Plan to renew the transportation sales tax culminated in the approval of ballot Measure AA.
-With the approval of Measure AA, the 1⁄2-Cent Transportation Sales Tax will be renewed for 30 years, providing a reliable stream of funding for future transportation initiatives in Marin.
+The hard work of the a 24-member Expenditure Plan Advisory Committee (EPAC), including all COC members, to develop a by consensus Expenditure Plan to renew the transportation sales tax culminated in the approval of ballot message from the COC Chairperson

+Measure AA.
+With the approval of Measure AA, the 1⁄2-Cent transportation sales tax will be renewed for 30 years, providing a reliable stream of funding for future transportation initiatives in Marin.

 We look forward to working with TAM, the County and community members under both the Measure A and Measure AA Expenditure Plans to maintain this critical local funding source, attract additional state and federal funding and continue Marin's transportation successes.
-The COC will continue to be a key part of this effort and will be reaching out to the community for input.
+The COC will continue to be a key part of this effort and will be reaching out to the community for thoughts and input.

-I want to thank the COC members, the TAM board, and staff for their dedication and focus on the continued improvement of our community and Marin's transportation network.
+I want to thank the COC members, the TAM board and staff for their dedication and focus on the continued improvement of our community and Marin's transportation network.

-Sincerely,
+Sincerely, Peter Pelham

-How will Measure AA sales tax funds be distributed?
+How will Measure AA sa